 Start-up loans are a great option for those who would struggle to get finance for their business through other more traditional avenues.

 Most high street banks offer business loans.
 You can either get an unsecured loan, meaning you would be liable to pay the loan back personally, should the business fail, or secured loans that could be secured against existing assets.
 Usually, unsecured loans have high-interest rates, so there are ups and downs to both!
+If you’re unsure on what this will cost you, check out this free business loan calculator.

 These types of loans are great if you are looking to secure finance quickly, and they also allow you to stay in full control, of your business.